Year 6 Transition

 What You Need for Your First Subject Lessons

-- You should bring your pencil case and writing equipment to your first lessons and any books for that subject; for example your atlas for your Geography lesson
+- You should bring your pencil case and writing equipment to your first lessons and any books for that subject

 - For your first P.E. lesson you should bring your full kit and the P.E. staff will check that it is all labelled clearly with your name.